-Horowitz’s book, which sparked the ire of FEC, called attention to activist professors whose political mission: (a) abrogated longstanding principles of academic scholarship and academic freedom, and (b) resulted in an ideologically biased curriculum.
+Horowitz’s book called attention to activist professors whose political mission: (a) abrogated longstanding principles of academic scholarship and academic freedom, and (b) resulted in an ideologically biased curriculum.
 In short, Horowitz advocated real academic diversity -- the kind of political and intellectual pluralism that would make a truly "free exchange" of ideas on campus possible.
-FEC, by contrast, was content to accept the status quo -- where leftist faculty, who outnumbered their conservative colleagues by an enormous margin on U.S. campuses from coast to coast, were free to indoctrinate their captive audience of 18- to 22-year-olds.
+FEC, by contrast, was content to accept the status quo -- where leftist faculty members, who outnumbered their conservative colleagues by an enormous margin on U.S. campuses from coast to coast, were free to indoctrinate their captive audiences of 18- to 22-year-olds.

-Most of FEC's member groups are extremely well-funded and thus are able, in turn, to ensure that their overall coalition is financially sound.
+Most of FEC's member groups were extremely well-funded and thus were able, in turn, to ensure that their overall coalition was financially sound.
 Below is a list of these member groups.
-In parentheses, next to the name of each group for which financial information is available, is a dollar figure indicating the organization's total assets during (in most cases) the 2006-07 time period:
+In parentheses, next to the name of each group for which financial information was available, is a dollar figure indicating the organization's total assets during (in most cases) the 2006-07 time period:

 Mobilize.org (2007 assets: $3,020)